Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

         a main application (in a new group).
-    -   The caller launch mode means that the application is launched as a sub application belonging to the same group as the caller application who is causing the application to be launched.
+    -   The caller launch mode means that the application is launched as a sub application belonging to the same group as the caller application that is causing the application to be launched.

     You can set the application launch mode [in the manifest file](../../../vstools/tools/manifest-editor.md#launch_mode)